Biden: Results of California recall will be felt nationally

 The closing pitch from Newsom and his most prominent Democratic ally came a night before voting concludes in the race that could remove the first-term governor from office.
 He is just the fourth governor in U.S. history and the second in California to face a recall.
 Californians removed Democratic Gov. Gray Davis in 2003 and replaced him with Republican Arnold Schwarzenegger.

-Biden’s message that “Gavin will be a governor who will help us finish the job” underscored the importance to Democrats of keeping the governor’s office in the nation’s most populous state and chief laboratory for progressive policies.
-The results of the race ending Tuesday will send signals about how voters are poised to react to Democrats who adopted aggressive pandemic policies in next year’s midterm elections, when control of Congress and half the nation’s governorships are at stake.
+Biden’s appearance underscored the importance to Democrats of keeping the governor’s office in the nation’s most populous state, where many progressive policies originate.
+Newsom and other prominent Democrats have cast the race as a battle The results of the race ending Tuesday will send signals about how voters are poised to react to Democrats who adopted aggressive pandemic policies in next year’s midterm elections, when control of Congress and half the nation’s governorships are at stake.

+“Gavin will be a governor who will help us finish the job,” Biden said, regarding the pandemic.

-Just a half hour south, Republican front-runner and talk radio host Larry Elder was urging his supporters not to let up on getting out the vote among fellow Republicans, friends and neighbors in the race’s final 24 hours.
+Just a half hour south from where Biden spoke, Republican front-runner and talk radio host Larry Elder was urging his supporters not to let up on getting out the vote among fellow Republicans, friends and neighbors in the race’s final 24 hours.
+The party needs a strong Election Day showing to catch up to Democrats who performed better in early voting, mostly by mail.
+Nearly 8 million Californians already have cast mail-in ballots.

 Amateur Republican political organizers upset with Newsom’s approach to crime, homelessness and immigration launched the recall drive in early 2020, but the coronavirus pandemic got it to the ballot.
 Newsom was the first governor in the country to issue a statewide stay-at-home order that shuttered many businesses for months and kept kids out of classrooms.

-“There’s no front that I can think of where this man has done a good job — not on schools, not on homelessness, not in the way he shut down this state,” Elder said at an earlier Monday campaign stop.
+“There’s no front that I can think of where this man has done a good job — not on schools, not on homelessness, not in the way he shut down this state,” Elder said earlier Monday.

-Nearly 8 million Californians already have cast mail-in ballots.
-Republicans tend to be more skeptical of mail voting, particularly as former President Donald Trump has suggested it leads to fraud, so recall organizers are hoping Newsom’s critics show up in huge numbers for in-person Election Day voting.

 Voters are being asked two questions: Should Newsom be recalled, yes or no, and who should replace him?
 The results of the second question only matter if a majority wants to remove Newsom.
 Recent polls from the Public Policy Institute of California and others showed Newsom defeating the recall.